cburkins/poc-oidc-bare-javascript-boostrap3/README.md

 # Proof of Concept using oidc-client and minimal javascript

-My intent here is to leverage a **small** amount of javascript along with the
+My intent here is to leverage a **small** amount of javascript along with the oidc-client.js to demonstrate how to login/authenticate using an ODIC-compliant Identity Provider

 github repo for oidc-client: https://github.com/IdentityModel/oidc-client-js NPM for oidc-client: https://www.npmjs.com/package/oidc-client